1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     In case you're using Klipper like me, you can use the macro ["screws_tilt_adjust with the command SCREWS_TILT_CALCULATE"](https://www.klipper3d.org/Manual_Level.html#adjusting-bed-leveling-screws-using-the-bed-probe) to finetune the tramming of the bed if necessary.

-## Checking The Electric Circuit And Electronic Components
+## Checking And Fixing The Electric Circuit And The Thermistor

-If problems occur with the electric circuit or the electronic components, you can check each of them for localizing the cause of the error.
+If problems occur with the electric circuit or the thermistor, you can check each of them for localizing the cause of the error.
 You'll need a [multimeter](../tools.md#multimeter) for doing so.
 Basic knowledge of how to use a multimeter is sufficient - if you don't know how to use a multimeter, please do a web research.
+If you don't know how to measure resistance, you can start by reading [this article](https://www.fluke.com/en-us/learn/blog/digital-multimeters/how-to-measure-resistance) for example which describes the process.

 !!! warning "Turn Off The Printer And Unplug The AC Connection"